 Middle Fall to Main Fall

-When the steep stairs end, the incline continues.
+After the steep stairs, the incline continues.
 I know this part feels like it’s never-ending, but don’t stop now.
 Because just around the corner you’ll hear the sound of the Main Fall, and it is magnificent!

 Take your time to relax here, because to get to the next waterfall you’ll need to summon up all that energy once again!